TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 6/1 Chronicles 6.17.md

 ---

-And these are the names of the sons of Gershom: Libni and Shimei.
+These are the names of the sons of Gershom: Libni and Shimei.